derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide100.md

   ![](images/100/26.png)

-- Our next step is to define the second part of our workflow, the **push-release** pipeline, which will store our container image in the Oracle Container Registry after a successful **build**.
+- Our next step is to define the second part of our workflow, the **push-release** pipeline, which will store our container image in a Docker Hub repository after a successful **build**.
 This pipeline will make use of some environment variables, so let's get those set up first.

 ### **STEP 6**: Set Environment Variables in Wercker